scs/MIRAI/substrate-examples/README.md

 * [Unsigned Transactions](offchain-worker/README.md)

 #### Test machines
 The code was tested on two different machines.
-We list them here because they do not always show the same behaviour during our tests.
+Most of the tests were done with `devsgx02` but we list their specifications here because they did not always show the same behaviour during our tests.
 We assume this is mostly due to their performance capabilities and available memory.

 `devsgx02`:
 ```